 Over the last several decades, the de facto position of the Seventh-day Adventist church regarding the age of the earth has been the Passive Gap Theory, as affirmed by the SDA Sabbath School Quarterly: “When the story begins, the planet is already here but unformed, unfilled, dark, and wet.”
 (Jan.
 5-11, 2013).
 This position was reached after much scientific investigation, and the decision was not made glibly.
-I would like to respectfully disagree with it, however, and perhaps spur SDA scientists on to further scientific research in this area.
+I would like to respectfully point out some of the flaws in the modern reasoning behind it, however, and perhaps spur SDA scientists on to further scientific research in this area.

 The half-life of uranium-238 is 4.47 billion years (in 4.47 billion years, half of the uranium will have decayed to lead), so if we find a zircon crystal with equal numbers of uranium and lead atoms, we can apply certain assumptions and conclude that the crystal was formed 4.47 billion years ago (I use the above figure for simplicity—the oldest sample yet found was dated at about 4.4 billion years).